sharedlabs1/s3assessment/README_s3_emr_easy.md

 ```

 The validation helper triggers the repository GitHub Action which runs the checks and downloads `test_report.log` into the repository root.
 Use the GitHub Action run logs to debug failures.

+Starter files (lightweight templates)

+This repository includes small starter files you can edit as part of the assessment:

+- `scripts/spark_job.py` — minimal PySpark job placeholder
+- `scripts/bootstrap.sh` — example bootstrap action script
+- `CLEANUP.md` — suggested cleanup steps

+See the template: `scripts/spark_job.py` for the PySpark skeleton and TODO checklist.

+Templates include short inline checklists marked with the token `TODO` — the validator looks for these to guide grading.

+These are templates only (not solutions).
+Edit them to implement your job logic.